Alan Grayson: Health care reform

 In response to Republican arguments that the Obama administration's preferred health care bill was too long and complicated, Grayson on March 9, 2010, introduced H.R.
 4789, the Public Option Act (sometimes called the Medicare You Can Buy Into Act), a four-page bill that would allow all citizens and permanent residents of the United States to buy into the public Medicare program at cost.
 The bill attracted 82 co-sponsors and was referred to the Ways and Means Committee.

 Grayson later voted for the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
 He voted in support of eliminating adjustments of Medicare rates of payment.
 He also voted against Republican substitutes for the health care amendment and insurance law amendments.

 On September 29, 2009, in a late-night speech on the House floor, Grayson presented his impression of the Republicans' health care plan, illustrated by signs.
 He said the Republicans' plan was "don't get sick", and "if you do get sick, die quickly."
 After demands from Republicans that he apologize, he defended his comment and in a House floor speech stated, "I apologize to the dead and their families that we haven't voted sooner to end this holocaust in America."
 He was then further lambasted for his use of the word holocaust by Jewish spokespersons across the nation.
 Grayson, who is Jewish, apologized to the Anti-Defamation League for those offended by his generic use of holocaust.
 He also maintained that Congressional Republicans failed to offer a feasible plan.
 In October 2009, he launched NamesOfTheDead.com, a website to "memorialize Americans who die because they don't have health insurance".
 He subsequently read stories of the dead submitted through the Names of the Dead site on the House floor.

 Social issues

 Grayson is pro-choice and supports increased funding for stem cell research.
-He has always supported same-sex marriage and said in an interviews in 2013, "the propaganda that somehow gay marriage makes straight marriage bad for everyone is just farcical to me.
+He has always supported same-sex marriage and said in an interview in 2013, "the propaganda that somehow gay marriage makes straight marriage bad for everyone is just farcical to me.
 I just don't understand the logic of it."

 Grayson voted in support of the Hate Crimes Expansion Act, which expands the definition of hate crimes and strengthens enforcement of hate crime laws.
 He also voted for the Lilly Ledbetter Fair Pay Act.
 Grayson supported the Paycheck Fairness Act, a bill that allows victims of wage discrimination to sue for punitive damages.